polarode/hska-go-generics/README.md

 }
 ```

 For *gopter* the properties that should be tested are again provided as functions.
-The parameters of this function again serve as input of the function being tested and are generage outside using generators.
+The parameters of this function again serve as input of the function being tested and are generated outside using generators.
 In contrary to *testing/quick*, multiple properties can be provided at once and are tested in a testing run.
 For each property, generators have to be provided for each input of the function. gopter comes with some basic generators, that can be used here.
 In this example a generator is used, that can generate strings based on a regex.
 The properties function returns a boolean value, that contains the result for the tested parameters.
 If a set of parameters evaluates to false, *gopter* handles the error and prints according error messages based on the provided name (first parameter of `properties.Property`).
-On the call `properties.TestingRun(t)` all the properties provided withing `properties` are evaluated multiple times with random inputs.
+On the call `properties.TestingRun(t)` all the properties provided within `properties` are evaluated multiple times with random inputs.

 **rapid:**
 ```go